handymenny/uecapabilityparser-web/README.md

 ## Build and Run
 > **Note**<br>
-You may want to tweak `.env` and `.env.dev` before running or building this Web App
+You may want to tweak `.env` and `.env.ssr` before running or building this Web App

 ### Development